 The GPhC accredits and recognises pharmacy courses leading to registration and annotation.

-- Master of Pharmacy (MPharm) degrees leading to pre-registration and then pharmacist registration
+- Master of Pharmacy (MPharm) degrees leading to the foundation pre-registration training year and then pharmacist registration,

-- Overseas Pharmacists' Assessment Programmes (OSPAPs) leading to pre-registration and then pharmacist registration
+- Overseas Pharmacists' Assessment Programmes (OSPAPs) leading to the foundation/pre-registration training and then pharmacist registration,

-- Competency- and knowledge-based qualifications leading to pharmacy technician registration.
+- Integrated knowledge and competency qualifications/courses leading to pharmacy technician registration.

-The GPhC also accredits pharmacy, dispensing and medicines counter assistants courses that permit individuals working in pharmacies to undertake a range of activities for the safe supply of medicines to patients and the public.
+- The GPhC also approves pharmacy support staff courses/qualification that permit individuals working in pharmacies to undertake a range of activities for the safe supply of medicines to patients and the public.
 Follow this link for a list of approved pharmacy support staff courses/qualifications .